Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Starting off with a personalised salutation to the hiring manager

-- A summary of your relevant experience and skills
+- Highlighting your relevant experience and skills

 Dear [Hiring Manager’s Name],

-I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and knowledgeable [Your field] I believe that I’d make the ideal choice for this position.
+I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As a highly skilled and experienced [Your profession] I believe that I’d be the perfect candidate for this opportunity.

-I thank you for considering my application.
-I am looking forward hearing from you.
+Thank you for considering my application.
+I am looking forward to getting in touch with you.

 Sincerely,